Forensic scientist, Kaipūtaiao tūhura taihara

 Tasks

-- Examine crime scenes to obtain evidence.
+- visit crime scenes to collect evidence

 You need more than one qualification to become a forensic scientist.